Tagline: A New Dimension In Terror…

 The third ‘Friday’ was perhaps the anomaly in that respect.
 Not only did the original franchise continue on for more than a decade, it successfully went from quirk to quirk in the years following its gimmick-laden third effort, giving us a ‘Final Chapter‘, a ‘New Beginning‘, and meta-infused sixth instalment Jason Lives!, a movie which deftly side-stepped the MPAA’s slasher censorship crusade.
-But the main reason that kept Jason alive and killing came in the form of the soon-to-be iconic mask that he acquired from one of his victims in ‘3-D’, a horror artefact that has become universally recognisable.
+But the main reason that kept Jason alive and killing came in the form of the soon-to-be iconic mask that he acquired from insecure prankster Shelley (Larry Zerner), a horror artefact that has become universally recognisable.

 The 20 minutes of superfluous material comes in the form of several laughably inane, 3-D-inspired sequences, which not only kill the horror dead, but also succeed in halting a by-the-numbers plot, making the whole experience almost totally peripheral to the movie’s stalk-and-slash focal point.
-So, if your idea of fun is to watch shirtless douchebags spinning yo-yos into your living room, or perhaps bales of hay swinging in and out of your screen as a largely second-rate cast struggles with long stretches of tacked-on dialogue, the 3-D version of this movie is for you.
+But any Friday fan worth their salt knows that laughable comes with the territory.
+For many of us, it’s all a part of Jason’s inimitable charm.

 In spite of some miraculously woeful acting, the film is relatively well made too.
 Not original by any means, but proficient, while goofy fodder such as the Hitchcockian’ Crazy Ralph replacement and a gang of hackneyed bikers will likely leave you in hysterics in the most unintentionally hilarious sequel in the entire franchise.

 Fans of the franchise are really spoilt for choice here: a 3-D eyeball shooting out of a crushed skull, a long-range harpoon shot through the eye of a hapless vixen, but the award has to go to the brutal slaying of posturing gymnast, Andy Beltrami, whose well-deserved chopping while in a handstand position results in an incredibly graphic corpse.
 Next time you go and get yourself a beer, be sure to walk on your feet.
 If not for the sake of your life, then for the sake of your dignity.

 Most Pointless 3-D Effect